erg55/Simon-lab-workshop/README.md

 sbatch spades.sh
 ```

-You can check progress on the spades.log file in the assembly folder or in the .out file
+You can check progress on the spades.log file in the assembly folder or in the .out file.
+SPAdes first implements a read error correction tool before it starts to assemble based on a set of increasing k-mer sizes.

-Let's stop here today!
+Let's stop here today as we wait for our assembly to finish!

 ## QUERYING ASSEMBLY